dysartcoal/DataPipeline_AirflowSparkEMR/README.md

 7. **Development of script to move SAS data to S3.** The Udacity work space is secure so, because of the choice of working with Amazon EMR as the processing platform, it was necessary to move the i94 data to S3.
 This was done in a python script by reading the data in chunks from the SAS source and transferring multiple CSV files for each month to S3.

-8. **Development of data model**  A data model was developed conceptually then pyspark code was developed locally to create data warehouse tables on spark and write them to parquet format to implement the data model.
+8. **Development of data model.**  A data model was developed conceptually then pyspark code was developed locally to create data warehouse tables on spark and write them to parquet format to implement the data model.

 9. **Development of Airflow dags** to:
     * check data sources are in place